Table of Contents

 Foam fillings are exceptionally soft and have no pressure points to ensure even support for a body.
 When Byron unzipped the beanbag, he showed the sharks inside, revealing the bed.

 Lori Greiner wanted to try a beanbag.
 Robert Herjavec asked her if she was comfortable.
-Lori agreed with Byron that the bed was comfortable and a good product.
+Lori agreed with Byron that the bed was comfy and a good product.

 Kevin O’Leary didn’t like Byron’s $1 million valuations.
 He asked Byron if the sales were so good that the business was worth a million dollars.